tpiaggio/tindog-frontend/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+This project uses the Firebase emulators by default, you can change this by commenting the Emulators code in the `lib/firebase/config.ts` file.

+You should copy your Firebase configuration to a `.env.local` file so it can pick it up and use your Firebase project.

+Please refer to the backend project, [Tindog backend](https://github.com/tpiaggio/tindog-backend) for more information.
+If you want to run this project using the Firebase Emulators, you should start the Emulators on the backend project.

-## Deploy on Vercel
+## Deployed on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This website has been deployed on Vercel, you can check it out [here](https://tindog-frontend-lac.vercel.app/).